keystonejs/keystone/docs/content/docs/config/access-control.md

 The `read` access control is applied to fields returned from both **queries** and **mutations**.
 {% /hint %}

+`read` may be a shared function receiving `kind: 'item' | 'filter' | 'order'`, or an object with all three functions.
+The `item` argument is only present for the `item` kind.

 {% hint kind="tip" %}
 `read` access control is applied as part of GraphQL resolving the output types.
 If a mutation returns an item type that has field access control defined, field access control will apply.